standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 **`"examples": "examples-myFhirExamplesFolder"`**

-We have already added it for you so you can just check that the parameter is there.

-The following screenshot shows an example of where you would find this parameter within the CIMPL configuration file `ig-myExampleR4-config.json`.
+The following screenshot shows where to put this parameter within the CIMPL configuration file `ig-myExampleR4-config.json`:

 ![Tutorial1 FHIR Example Configuration Location](img_cimpl/cimplTutorial1_FHIRExampleConfigLocation.png)

 Now run SHR-CLI and the IG publisher commands again:

-`node . ../myExampleC6 -l error -o myExampleC6r4 -c ig-myExampleR4-config.json`
+* `node . ../myExampleC6 -l error -o myExampleC6r4 -c ig-myExampleR4-config.json`

-`java $JAVA_OPTS -jar myExampleC6r4/fhir/guide/org.hl7.fhir.publisher.jar -ig myExampleC6r4/fhir/guide/ig.json`
+* `yarn run ig:publish`

 Open the index.html file from the generated IG output in your browser and navigate to the **Profiles** tab and select the MyPatient profile.

-You'll now find a tab called `Examples` which will contain a URL to the example within the `examples-myFhirExamplesFolder`.
+You'll now find a tab called `Examples` which contains a URL to the example within the `examples-myFhirExamplesFolder`.

 ![Tutorial1 FHIR Example IG Location](img_cimpl/fhirexample1Display.png)

-So you might be thinking, "How does the IG know which profile to insert your example?"
+So you might be thinking, "How does the IG know which profile to add your example to?"

-The answer is that the name of the related FHIR StructureDefinition for the profile is specified within the FHIR example itself...
+The answer is that the name of the related FHIR StructureDefinition for the profile is specified within the FHIR example itself:

 ![Tutorial1 FHIR Example Configuration Location](img_cimpl/cimplTutorial1_FHIRExampleProfileReference.png)

-The IG Publisher will match the canonical URL specified in the example with what is specified in the IG.
+The IG Publisher will match the canonical URL specified in the example with that specified in the IG.
 Note that the value of the profile parameter must match the canonical URL of the profile where the StructureDefinition is located in order for the example to appear.